Quebec’s Fins, Feathers & Fall Colours

 -

-Prior to departure, passengers must have in place, comprehensive insurance coverage including medical and emergency evacuation, trip cancellation and interruption, and baggage insurance - this is at your expense; we will require proof of insurance.
+Prior to departure, guests must have in place, comprehensive insurance coverage including medical and emergency evacuation, trip cancellation and interruption, and baggage insurance - this is at your expense; we will require proof of insurance.
 Any losses experienced because of incorrect travel planning or not securing adequate insurance will also be the full responsibility of the passenger.

 -